White Acre Peas

 Nutritional Value

-White Acre peas are a good source of fiber and protein, as well as the minerals calcium and iron.
-Southern peas like the White Acre variety contain the amino acids tryptophan and lysine, which are essential to the human diet.
-Lysine helps the body absorb calcium and produce collagen, while tryptophan is converted to serotonin, which helps mood-regulation and sleep.
-White Acre peas are rich in vitamins B1, B2 and B3 (thiamine, riboflavin, and niacin) and have a small amount of vitamin C.
+White Acre peas contain fiber, a nutrient that aids in digestion and helps control blood sugar and cholesterol levels.
+They’re also a good source of iron, which helps transport oxygen throughout the body and is important for healthy cells, skin, hair, and nails.
+White Acre peas provide protein, which is important for building up muscles and providing the body with energy.
+Southern peas like the White Acre variety contain amino acids tryptophan and lysine, which are essential to the human diet.
+Lysine helps the body absorb calcium and produce collagen, while tryptophan is converted to serotonin that helps mood-regulation and sleep.
+White Acre peas are rich in vitamins thiamine, riboflavin, and niacin.
+These B vitamins play vital roles in energy production, nerve function, and metabolism of sugars, fats, and proteins.

 Applications